Last Updated on May 9, 2023 by The Filtery

 - Organ damage

-Even those individuals who don’t have strong or immediate reactions to specific brands of detergents would do well to consider switching to a safer alternative since these chemicals, especially when used in small quantities, tend to show the most damage over long periods of time (both to our bodies and to our ecosystems!).
+Even those individuals who don’t have strong or immediate allergic reactions to laundry detergents would do well to consider switching to a safer alternative since many of these chemicals can cause damage when used over long periods of time.
+This is especially true when we consider the cumulative effect of all of the different toxicants we’re exposed to on a daily basis.

 RELATED: These are the best non-toxic cleaning products for your whole home.